Debbie Dawson MA MBACP(Accred) Registered Counsellor, Supervisor

 No charge is made if an appointment is cancelled with at least 24 hours notice.
 A 50% charge will usually be levied for cancellations with less than 24 hours notice, with 100% charge levied for cancellations with less than 2 hours notice.

 I am an Accredited member of BACP and work according to their Ethical Framework and Guidelines.
-I hold professional indemnity insurance and enhanced CRB clearance.
+I hold professional indemnity insurance and an enhanced DBS certificate.
 I receive regular monthly supervision.

 i am a fully qualified supervisor of individual counsellors and psychotherapists.
 Please see my supervisor profile for further information on face to face or Skype supervision.